-Unchained, the second effort came after a long break, emerging in 1984.
+Unchained EP, the second effort, came after a long break, emerging in 1984.
 But it was the follow-up, Only The Strong, released by 'Roadrunner' in 1985 that proved to be their most successful.
-With the claim of, "let's see Michael Jackson do this", Thor's live performance featured him blowing into, and subsequently bursting, a rubber hot water bottle (mere mortals can only do this with balloons after all), staged fights between various Norse gods with Thor himself clad in spiked body amour wielding a bearded axe or plastic broadsword!
+With the claim of, "let's see Michael Jackson do this", Thor's live performance featured him blowing into (and subsequently bursting) a rubber hot water bottle [mere mortals can only do this with balloons after all], breaking bricks over his chest and head, bending steel bars and microphone stands, not to mention staging fights between various Norse gods with Thor himself clad in spiked body amour wielding a bearded axe or plastic broadsword!
 (All this conducted under the shroud of seriousness too!)

-1985 would end off being a very productive year for Thor and his lot, for two singles based on the success of Only The Strong were released titled Let The Blood Run Red, and Thunder On The Tundra.
+After membership shifts, 1985 would end off being a very productive year for Thor and his lot, for two singles based on the success of Only The Strong were released titled Let The Blood Run Red, and Thunder On The Tundra.
 The live album, Live In Detroit (1985), would also appear the same year of his silver screen debut by both writing the soundtrack and appearing in the movie Recruits.
-Part of that soundtrack would appear on his next and final album Recruits: Wild In The Streets (1986).
-He would then appear alongside actor Adam West in the movie Zombie Nightmare shortly later.
+Part of that soundtrack would appear on his next and final album Recruits: Wild In The Streets (1986) before the act split.
+Jon Mikl Thor would then appear alongside actor Adam West in the movie Zombie Nightmare shortly later.
 The music industry has never heard from him again; perhaps he sauntered off to Valhalla....